adam-blakeney/ExecuStore/README.md

 __Admin Users__
 - As a Super-user, I require the ability to edit, add and delete products for sale and listings.
   - Admin has full CRUD functionality.
-- As a Super-user, I need to add to the club blog post section.
+- As a Super-user, I need to add to the EXECUClub post section.
-  - Admin can add blogpost.
+  - Admin can add, edit, update, delete a blogpost.